user2695/kashmiri-idioms/CodeOfConduct.md

 ### Reporting

 Repository maintainers reserve the right to remove offensive content.
-To report inappropriate behavior, you can also contact zy.khan37@gamil.com.
+To report inappropriate behavior, you can mention `@user2695` in comment.

 ### Consequences